-Can't find your answer?
+Can't find your answer or need to talk to a GPS Supervisor?
 Contact Us

 In the majority of cases, health insurance charges are not eligible for payment by CES since the primary intent of the scholarship is to support standard tuition, fees, room and board charges.